cloudmesh-community/book/chapters/preface/create.md

 ## Creating a book {#sec:create-book}

-To create a book, you hae to first check out the book source from github with if you have not yet done so (for example if you were to use the docker container method):
+To create a book, you have to first check out the book source from github with if you have not yet done so (for example if you were to use the docker container method):